crosstars/Distributed-FileShare/Arkshare-2.0/README.md

 The test.sh script is used to test the working of the code The script spawns 3 different nodes and performs insert and search operations on those nodes.

-Link to video for Chord explanation and code run : https://youtu.be/2rNEjQCpFCo